 Transport

-Although transport accounts for a relatively small proportion of the environmental impact of Troldtekt acoustic panels, we have a strong focus on minimising emissions from transport.
+Although transport accounts for a relatively small proportion of the environmental impact of Troldtekt acoustic panels, we have a strong focus on minimising emissions from shipping.
 Short distances also ensure a high level of security of supply.

 While many production companies source their raw materials from other countries or continents, none of Troldtekt’s raw material suppliers are more than 150 kilometres away.

-The strategy of relying on local raw materials and suppliers also has the advantage that production can be maintained when global supply chains suddenly come under pressure – as we have seen since the beginning of the COVID-19 pandemic in 2020.
+The strategy of relying on local raw materials and suppliers also has the advantage that production can be maintained when global supply chains suddenly come under pressure – as we saw during the corona pandemic in 2020, for example.

-As you can read in our section on reutilisation, we also make the most of capacity by thinking about transport together with recycling the residual materials from our production.
+As you can read in our section on recycling, we also make the most of capacity by thinking about transport together with recycling the residual materials from our production.
 We make sure that the trucks delivering cement from Aalborg Portland to our factory return with dust and offcuts from production.
 The production waste is used in the production of new cement at Aalborg Portland.

 Stockist dealers ensure efficient transport